OscarSavolainen/OscarSavolainen/README.md

 My 3 great engineering loves are analyzing data, neural network quantization, and unit testing.
 At the risk of sounding like a complete nerd, I am super into working on very complex problems that have a strong coding aspect.
 It's how I get into flow state.
 At the moment, that is building a neutral network quantization library with never-before-seen tools and techniques, with an ultra-fast Rust backend.

-I have dragged myself away from analyzing data to build a couple of full-stack websites (R2SALeads, AutoScholar) from scratch, both centred around, would you guess it, analyzing data.
+In the past, I have dragged myself away from analyzing data to build a couple of full-stack websites (R2SALeads, AutoScholar) from scratch, both centred around, would you guess it, analyzing data.

 ---